yacineseff/pomodoro-website/README.md

 Take a Break: The timer will automatically switch to a break period once the work session ends.
 Repeat as Needed: Continue the cycle of work and breaks to maintain productivity.
 Contributing
 Feel free to contribute to this project by suggesting improvements, reporting issues, or adding new features.
-For contributions, please follow the guidelines in the CONTRIBUTING.md file.